anagha-google/s8s-spark-mlops-lab/README.md

 | Spark ML Model Batch Scoring |  x | x |

 ### 8.2.
 Operationalizing Model Training
 Vertex AI managed pipelines is the recommended solution for operationalizing/orchestrating Spark ML model training on GCP.
 We will chain the PySpark scripts from 8.1, into a DAG and run it in a Vertex AI pipeline.
 The pipeline authoring will be done in a Jupyter notebook on Vertex AI Workbench, User-managed Notebook instance.
-For operationalizing, Cloud Composer cant be used as there is not yet an Airflow operator for Vertex AI pipelines.
-We will therefore use Cloud Function for executing the pipeline and Cloud Scheduler for scheduling.<br>
+For scheduling, Cloud Composer cant be used as there is not yet an Airflow operator for Vertex AI pipelines.
+We will therefore use Cloud Functions for executing the pipeline and Cloud Scheduler for scheduling.<br>

 Here is what is covered in the lab: